LACMA

 Curatorial Notes

-Cabinets took Europe by storm in the middle of the 16th century, and remained furniture makers’ most prestigious product throughout the 1600s.
+Cabinets took Europe by storm in the mid-sixteenth century and remained furniture makers’ most prestigious product throughout the 1600s.
 This was largely due to their ingenious decoration and their costly and rare materials.
+Ebony was an expensive tropical wood imported mostly from Southeast Asia and was highly sought after in Europe, while silver became a symbol of Spanish America’s proverbial riches.
 Cabinets with multiple drawers derived from the Spanish escritorio or papelera.
-This furnishing type was originally used to store papers, and eventually evolved to enclose all sorts of collectibles and valuable possessions.
-Traded as works of art, cabinets often featured in https://collections.lacma.org/node/2302744" >Spanish still life paintings alongside other precious items from across the globe.
+This furnishing type, originally used to store papers, eventually evolved to hold all sorts of collectibles and valuable possessions.
+Traded as works of art, cabinets often featured in Spanish still-life paintings (see M.2023.58) alongside other precious items from across the globe.

 Provenance